Pet Poison Prevention

 So, what exactly is the purpose of National Poison Prevention Week?

 This specific week has been set aside to highlight awareness and prevention of poisoning, and what to do if any unfortunate scenarios occur.
-At Animal Health Group, we use this week to remind our clients about their pets, and the potential dangers their furry friends can encounter if they get poisoned from everyday household objects.
+At Animal Health Group, we use this week to remind our clients about their pets, and the potential dangers their furry friends can encounter if they get poisoned by everyday household objects.

 Since pets are just naturally curious, it is extremely important to keep certain things away from paws’ reach.
 We encourage you to pay attention to:

-Poisonous things in these areas include certain plants, fragrance products, batteries, cannabis, bags/purses (which can contain many toxic items) and more.
+Poisonous things in these areas include certain plants, fragrance products, batteries, cannabis, bags/purses (which can contain many toxic items), and more.

 All medications need to be safely stored away in cupboards and not on countertops.
 Bathroom cleaning products need to also be tucked away, and always remember to close toilet lids.

-Ethylene glycol (antifreeze) products have a sweet taste that pets may enjoy, however these items are extremely toxic and should be safely hidden.
+Ethylene glycol (antifreeze) products have a sweet taste that pets may enjoy, however, these items are extremely toxic and should be safely hidden.
 Car products like cleaners and fluids need to also be properly stored.

 Keep fertilizers sealed and out of reach.
-Grub or snail killers can also be harmful to pets, as well as rat poisons, insecticides and sprayed herbicides.
+Grub or snail killers can also be harmful to pets, as well as rat poisons, insecticides, and sprayed herbicides.

-The above examples are just some of the common scenarios where pets can get poisoned from everyday products.
+The above examples are just some of the common scenarios where pets can get poisoned by everyday products.
 If you believe your pet has ingested anything toxic, you must IMMEDIATELY contact us at 430-205-2111.
 Please be ready with the label or type of object that your pet has ingested.